Hussainabad, Jharkhand

 Hussainabad, informally called Japla, is a town and subdivision in Palamu district in the Indian state of Jharkhand.
 Hussainabad was named after its founder Nawab Ghulam Hussain.
 It is also known as Japla on the name of Japla Cement Factory.
-It is situated at the western most part of Jharkhand near Deori, on the bank of River Son.
+It is situated at the westernmost part of Jharkhand near Deori, on the bank of River Son.

 Demographics

 In the 2001 Indian census, Hussainabad had a population of 23,433.
 Males constituted 53% of the population and females constituted 47%.
 Hussainabad had an average literacy rate of 54%, lower than the national average of 59.5%: the male literacy rate was 62%, and the female literacy rate was 45%.
 18% of the population was under 6 years of age.